Smukanec/Jarvik_code/README.md

 The script pulls the newest repository files, performs an uninstall, installs the dependencies again, reloads the shell aliases and starts all components.

+## API Usage

+Jarvik exposes a few HTTP endpoints on port `8010` that can be consumed by external applications such as ChatGPT:

+* `POST /ask` – ask Jarvik a question.
+The conversation is stored in memory.
+* `POST /memory/add` – manually append a `{ "user": "...", "jarvik": "..." }`
+  record to the memory log.
+* `GET /memory/search?q=term` – search stored memory entries.
+When no query is provided, the last five entries are returned.
+* `GET /knowledge/search?q=term` – search the local knowledge base files.

 ## License

 This project is licensed under the [MIT License](LICENSE).